Seven Weeks. Seven Worlds of Inquiry.

 Is extended care available? +

-Yes — extended care is available on request for an additional fee.
+Yes — extended care is available from 8:30 to 10:00 on request for an additional fee.
 Please indicate your needs on the application form.

 What is the cancellation policy? +